isabella232/ibm-blueprint-tools/docs/04-synchronize.md

 ## 5. Synchronize the `blueprint configuration file` with the terraform modules in git repositories

-During the course of continuous development (CI/CD) of the `Terraform modules` and the `blueprint configuration` - it is possible for the input/output definitions of the modules in `blueprint configuration` - to be out-of-sync with the correspoding definitions in the Terraform modules.
+During the course of continuous development (CI/CD) of the `Terraform modules` and the `blueprint configuration` - it is possible for the input/output definitions of the modules in `blueprint configuration` - to be out-of-sync with the corresponding definitions in the Terraform modules.
 In other words, the *Terraform module developer* may change the inputs variable names, add a new output variable, or change the variable type, etc., while the *Blueprint developer* is not aware of these recent changes.

 With a large `blueprint configuration` (spanning 1000's of lines), it would be difficult to manually find the differences and update the module definitions.

 You can use the `blueprint sync` tool to find the differences and fix them.

 Use the current version of the `blueprint configuration file` as an input, to run the tool.
 The output file will have the annotation to add, delete or update the input / output variables used in the module definitions.
-In the `description` field of the input/output variable - you will see one of the following:
+A `comment` is added to the input/output variable, with the following annotation:
-* `_sync: add>`: To add this new input/output variable in the blueprint module.
+* `TODO: add param`: To add this new input/output variable in the blueprint module.
 (Reason: Found this new variable in the Terraform module source code)
-* `_sync: delete>`: To remove this input/output variable from the blueprint module.
+* `TODO: delete param`: To remove this input/output variable from the blueprint module.
 (Reason: This variable was not found in the Terraform module source code)
-* `_sync: update>`: To update the definition of input/output variable in the blueprint module.
+* `TODO: update param`: To update the definition of input/output variable in the blueprint module.
 (Reason: This variable type, default value or description was changed in the Terraform module source code)

 ---